-A static heat exchanger system is available as an option and is capable of working with up to four channels.
+A static heat exchanger system is available as an option.
 It comes complete with inlet and outlet connectors (4/6mm tubing) and mounting (2 flanges and screws).

 Very easy to install, and requiring no voltage supply, this compact (350 x 40mm) product absorbs changes of heat even on samples flowing at 5 L/h per channel.